Exponential prime orbit theorems for Anosov subgroups: Dolgopyat operators and the proof of

 \section{Dolgopyat operators and the proof of \texorpdfstring{\cref{thm:DolgopyatsMethod}}{\autoref{thm:DolgopyatsMethod}}}

 In this section we carry out Dolgopyat's method to prove \cref{thm:DolgopyatsMethod}.
 Many of the techniques used here go all the way back to Dolgopyat \cite{Dol98}.
 Since it is sensitive to the setting at hand, some of the arguments require careful treatment in each instance.
-Over the years, it has been made cleaner and more efficient in some settings such as by Stoyanov \cite{Sto11}.
+Over the years, it has been made cleaner and more efficient in some settings such as by Avila--Gou\"{e}zel--Yoccoz \cite{AGY06} and Stoyanov \cite{Sto11}.

 Thanks to \cref{rem:Weak_VS_Strong_LNIC}, we are able to follow Stoyanov's strategy using cylinders and the new distance $D$.
 One especially important advantage of Stoyanov's version of Dolgopyat's method is that we do not require the Federer/doubling property.
-This is not just a convenience---there is no appropriate metric to use on $\LieN^+_\Theta$ which is also compatible with $U$ and a doubling property is not known yet for PS measures in higher rank to the best of the authors' knowledge.
+This is not just a convenience---there is no appropriate metric to use on $\LieN^+_\Theta$ which is also compatible with $U$ and an analogue of the doubling property is not known yet for PS measures in higher rank to the best of the authors' knowledge.
 The reader may also find it useful to consult \cite{OW16,Sar19,Sar23} where many full proofs are provided in a similar framework.

 We fix $\sfw \in \ww$ for the rest of the section.
 Recall that this implies $\Theta_\sfw = \Theta$ and hence, \cref{pro:NIC} applies in this section.